Dialectal vs. dialectical

 Examples

-Though dialectic is the dictionary-approved adjective corresponding to dialect, dialectical is often used in its place (the reverse error is rare)—for example:
+Though dialectal is the standard adjective corresponding to dialect, dialectical is often used in its place (the reverse is rare)—for example:

 Voice Actions was always uncannily good at interpreting input and transcribing messages, but … I wonder how well it’ll do at working with dialectical nuances.
 [Washington Post]